vaadin/base-starter-spring-gradle/README.md

 Prerequisites:
 * Java 8 or higher
 * node.js and npm.
-You can either use the Vaadin Gradle plugin to install it for you (the `vaadinPrepareNode` task, handy for the CI), or you can install it to your OS:
+Vaadin Gradle plugin will install those for you automatically (handy for CI), or you can install it to your OS:
   * Windows: [node.js Download site](https://nodejs.org/en/download/) - use the .msi 64-bit installer
   * Linux: `sudo apt install npm`
 * Git